 - Drain the bacon, but DO NOT throw away the grease.
 Add the bacon to the bread pieces.

 - Saute the celery and onions in the leftover bacon grease.
-Add to the bacon and bread.
+Drain excess grease.
+Mix into the bacon and bread.

 - In the large bowl, add sage, salt and pepper.